mongodb/specifications/source/crud/tests/README.rst

   - ``operation``: Document describing the operation to be executed.
 This will have the following fields:

     - ``name``: The name of the operation as defined in the specification.
+The name `db-aggregate` refers to database-level aggregation.

     - ``database_name`` (optional): The name of the database against which to execute the operation.